-When you’re competing for top talent, and you offer clear advantages over your competitors, you can exploit those advantages if you do it diplomatically.
+When you’re competing for top talent, and you offer clear advantages over competitors, you can exploit those advantages if you do it diplomatically.

 MY THOUGHTS ON THE THREE TIPS

 Point 1 is by far the most important one to remember.
 In my own New Business efforts, I’m never shy about commenting on competitors—for a few reasons:

 1) I like and respect the majority of agencies I’ve competed against over the years—and the fact that I’m willing to say genuinely nice things about them strengthens the credibility of any negative observations I might share.
 And, I believe, demonstrates the fact that I’m ultimately interested in what’s best for a prospective client.

 2) There are still areas where I believe my firm offers advantages over any shop—whether it’s a better value for the money, or a stronger focus on bottom-line results.

 3) I never say anything about competitors I couldn’t comfortably defend if it got back to them.